 The higher residential band table for Welsh LTT, post-uplift:

-The bands are progressive: each band applies only to the slice of consideration falling within it, in the conventional slice-and-rate manner of UK property-transfer taxes.
-The 5% on the first £180,000 is the structural feature that makes Welsh higher rates more expensive at the bottom of the market than the English equivalent (where SDLT main rates plus a 5% surcharge on the same £180,000 produce a lower charge), but the 17% top band is lower than England's equivalent top tier once the 5% surcharge is stacked on.
+The bands are progressive: each rate applies only to the slice of the price falling within its band, the usual slice-and-rate method for UK property taxes.
+The 5% on the first £180,000 is what makes Welsh higher rates dearer at the bottom of the market than the English equivalent, where SDLT main rates plus a 5% surcharge on the same £180,000 come to less.
+At the top, the 17% band is lower than England's equivalent top tier once the 5% surcharge is stacked on.

 Worked examples across the Welsh second-home market